(800) 387-3199

 Opportunities Identified

-• There is an opportunity for Cardinal to ensure that accessibility is taken into consideration when selecting new (or re-evaluating existing) vendors of goods, services, and facilities.
+• There is an opportunity for Cardinal to consider accessibility requirements when evaluating goods, services, facilities, and workplace equipment.

 Actions